Scobee Education Center

 What are the hours of operation?

 Educational programs are only available Monday through Thursday to school and community groups through a reservation process.
-Public planetarium programs are on Friday evenings except on holidays, the month of August and the first 2 weeks of January when we are closed.
+Public planetarium programs are provided on Friday evenings except on holidays, three weeks in August and the first 2 weeks of January when we are closed.

 How do I get there?

 Scobee Education Center resides on the San Antonio College campus.
-The best way to get here is to take the campus entrance located at San Pedro and W. Myrtle Street.
+The best way to get here is to enter the SAC campus through the western entrance at the traffic signal located at San Pedro Ave and W. Myrtle Street.
+The pseudo-address for this intersection is 1198 San Pedro Ave.
 There is a circular drive in front of the center that connects to campus parking garage #3 where free parking is available.

 How do I get tickets to the show?

-We sell advance ticket online the week prior to each planetarium program.
+We sell advance planetarium tickets online the week prior to each program.
 Advance tickets will be full-price.
 Online sales will end when the Lackey Camp Casper ticket booth opens for onsite sales.
-Discounted tickets can only be purchased onsite sales at the Lackey Camp Casper ticket booth if there are seats available.
+Discounted tickets can only be purchased as onsite sales at the Lackey Camp Casper ticket booth, if there are seats available.
+9:30 & 10:30 Scalan Observatory tickets are only available on site due to the unpredicatbility of weather.

 **Guests should check the online sales to ensure there are tickets available before heading to the center.